 The final product is one thing; how the translation gets done is another.
 Any project manager needs tools where they can track translation progress, create and assign tasks to translators, and identify bottlenecks or missed deadlines.
 Look for features like:

-Restricting some access rights and defining custom feature availability based on user role can minimize the risk of unapproved activities.
-As mundane as it may seem, user groups, assigning roles and tasks can keep your translation projects on task and on time.
+Restricting some access rights and defining custom feature availability based on user roles can minimize the risk of unapproved activities.
+As mundane as it may seem, user groups and assigning roles and tasks can keep your translation projects on task and on time.

-Analytics and performance
+17. Analytics and performance

-Most translation processes feel like a deep, dark hole.
-You know words are being translated, but how many?
-Especially if you don’t speak multiple languages, it can be hard to assess the performance.
-That’s why an analytical element is important to include in any tool you’re looking for—so you can keep track of words translated per language, team members on a project, amount of keys, completion percentage, and more.
+These questions are why a project dashboard with KPIs is crucial in any tool you’re looking for—so you can keep track of words translated per language, team members on a project, number of keys, completion percentage, and more.

-There are three types of analytics you’ll want to have:
+Here are three types of analytics you’ll want to have:

-- Team level: monitoring user activity, such as how many projects created, and how quickly a project moves to completion.
+- Team level: monitoring user activity, such as how many projects are created, and how quickly a project moves to completion.

 - Project level analytics: understanding each project, such as the number of team members and completion percentage.